emilieez/pyscan/README.md

 ```

 ### Install Python
-Refer to [this guide](https://realpython.com/installing-python/) to properly configure and install Python. \
+Refer to the [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/) to properly configure and install Python. \
 For our program, we used Python 3.6.

 ### Installing Dependencies